Prompt composer

 --- Site Context ---Page: Homepage (ID 42)Elements: [section, heading, paragraph, button, ...]...--- End Context ---

-Section titled “Variable pills”The prompt input uses a VariableEditor — a contentEditable div that renders {variables} and @mentions as inline colored pills.
+Section titled “Variable pills”The prompt input uses a VariableEditor, a contentEditable div that renders {variables} and @mentions as inline colored pills.
 These are not plain text.
 They are non-editable spans styled to stand out:

 - Curly brace variables like

-- Double-curly variables like
+@color, image thumbnails for@media, and labels for@queryand@product - Double-curly variables like

-{{template}}— shown in cyan
+{{template}}, shown in cyan

 Click any pill to open a popover that shows its resolved value (if available) and lets you edit it inline.
 This is especially useful in the LaunchDialog’s system prompt editor, where pills like {site_url} resolve to your actual site URL.